whitead/dmol-book/intro.md

-Course Notes for Machine Learning of Molecules and Materials
+Course Notes for Deep Learning for Molecules and Materials
 =================================================================

 This course is taught by Andrew White at the University of Rochester,